laszlotuss/CustomOriginSlider/README.md

 ```
 ![Example 2](screenshots/screen02.gif)
 ## Contribution
-Contributions to the CenterOriginSlider project are welcome!
+Contributions to the CustomOriginSlider project are welcome!
 Feel free to open a new issue or send a pull request, if you happen to find a bug, or would liek to add any new features.

 ## License
-CenterOriginSlider is available under the MIT license.
+CustomOriginSlider is available under the MIT license.